 It’s no wonder that companies everywhere are looking for a better way to evaluate employee performance.

 While the “death to performance reviews” rallying cry might be enticing, creating a new process is hard work.
-Abolishing an old performance review system without something new in place to address performance, compensation, and development can spell disaster instead of revolution.
+Abolishing an old performance review system without something new addressing performance, compensation, and development can spell disaster instead of revolution.

 The top 3 stakeholders in the performance management process